rcghpge/super-palm-tree/README.md

 ---

-This repository runs on Mojo nightly which is known to have a lot of breaking changes.
+This repository runs on Mojo nightly releases which is known to have a lot of breaking changes.

 ---